If you are interested to join the Scotty Team, please contact William Quinton (firstname.lastname@example.org) or Dieter Cazon (email@example.com)

 Dr. Laura Chasmer is a former PDF with the Scotty Creek Research Station.
 She is now at the University of Lethbridge in Alberta, but remains an important member of our research team.
 She is interested in climate change; remote sensing; long-term ecosystem change; energy and mass (CO2, H2O) exchanges; discontinuous permafrost; forestry; scaling; ecosystem models.
 Her research is focused on the influence of canopy structure and ground surface topography on energy balance and scalar fluxes within northern boreal and discontinuous permafrost ecosystems.
 To do this, she uses a range of remote sensing technologies (including airborne and terrestrial lidar systems), hydrometeorological equipment, and in situ measurements.
 Project video

-Emily's M.Sc. research is focused on snowmelt runoff processes on a peat plateau-bog complex at Scotty Creek.
-Specifically, she will examine the role of shrub and tree canopies on controlling the spatial distribution of melt energy over the heterogeneous complex.
-She is working with the Raven hydrological model to improve the understanding and ability to simulate snowmelt runoff in wetland-dominated high-Boreal environments.
+Emily's M.Sc. research focused on snowmelt runoff processes on a peat plateau-bog complex at Scotty Creek.
+Specifically, she examined the impact of permafrost thaw on snowmelt runoff generation.
+Her work with helped to improve the understanding and ability to simulate snowmelt runoff in wetland-dominated high-Boreal environments.
 Emily now works as a Researcher at the Hakai Institute in British Columbia, Canada.

-Allison's M.Sc. research examines the energy balance implication of mite infestations on shrubs species at Scotty Creek.
+Allison's M.Sc. examined the energy balance implication of mite infestations on shrubs species at Scotty Creek.
 It was found that the transpiration rates from shrubs infested with gall-forming mites are greatly reduced.
 This reduction has the potential to alter the partitioning of energy at the scale of individual leaves and increase the soil moisture content below the shrubs.
-Allison is investigating both of these potential responses to galling, and their impact on the thaw of the active layer.
-She successfully defended on 2 Dec., 2015.
-Congratulations Allison!
+Allison is now the Strategic Research Initiatives Officer at Wilfrid Laurier University in Waterloo, Canada.

 Dr. Fereidoun Rezanezhad

-Fereidoun (PDF) received his Ph.D. from the University of Heidelberg, Germany in 2007.
-His Ph.D. research applied light transmission methods and image processing to the study of water flow through porous media.
-In August 2007, he joined the Cold Regions Research Centre as Visiting Research Scientist.
-His PDF research focused on developing new analytical methods of measuring the physical and hydraulic properties of peat soils using X-ray computed tomography.
+Fereidoun's PDF focussed on developing new analytical methods of measuring the physical and hydraulic properties of peat soils using X-ray computed tomography.
 This research led to improved algorithms for predicting mass and energy flows through organic soils.
-He is now an Assistant Professor in the Department of Earth and Environmental Sciences, University of Waterloo, and remains an important member of our research team.
+He is now an Assistant Professor in the Department of Earth and Environmental Sciences, University of Waterloo and remains an important member of our research team.

-Lindsay is studying the hydrology of channel fens at Scotty Creek.
+Lindsay studied the hydrology of channel fens at Scotty Creek.
 She intensively instrumented a 700 m fen connecting Goose Lake and First Lake in the Scotty Creek basin to better understand the flux and storage of water within and from the fen.
-She also uses the Cold Regions Hydrological Model (CRHM) to improve the understanding of the hydrological functioning of channel fens and how it can change in response to disturbance.
+She also used the Cold Regions Hydrological Model (CRHM) to improve the understanding of the hydrological functioning of channel fens and how it can change in response to disturbance.
 Lindsay is now lives in California, USA where she works as a Data Analyst for Apple and Apex Systems.

-Stacey's M.Sc. research is examining the role of black spruce root networks in the redistribution of energy into and from the active layer, and the relative importance of the root network and the soil matrix in providing energy into the ground to thaw the active layer and degrade the underlying permafrost.
+Stacey's research examined the role of black spruce root networks in the redistribution of energy into and from the active layer, and the relative importance of the root network and the soil matrix in providing energy into the ground to thaw the active layer and degrade the underlying permafrost.
 She now works with the City of Hamilton, in Hamilton, Ontario.

 Bhaleka is studying how climate in the Fort Simpson (NWT) region has changed over the last half century.
 Her work on how the changing climatic conditions have influenced stream flows is an important complement to other work within the team that is focussed on how permafrost thaw has affected steam flows.